pingcap/dm/.github/ISSUE_TEMPLATE/bug-report.md

     - DM version (run `dmctl -V` or `dm-worker -V` or `dm-master -V`):

         ```
-        (paste DM version here, and your must ensure versions of dmctl, DM-worker and DM-master are the same)
+        (paste DM version here, and your must ensure versions of dmctl, DM-worker and DM-master are same)
         ```

     - Upstream MySQL/MariaDB server version: